turingschool/front-end-curriculum/projects/wheel-of-fortune.md

 ## Code Organization

 You should have at least one use-case for [inheritance](https://www.sitepoint.com/understanding-ecmascript-6-class-inheritance/) with your classes.
-  - a parent class should have properties that might be shared by several other child classes
   - a parent class's properties and methods should be shared by all the child classes
   - a child class should inherit those properties and methods from the parent class
   - a child class should add additional properties or methods, or override the functionality of a parent method